king-fox-2019/hackoverflow/README.md

 ### 404: Not Found

 - `Endpoint not found`: Happens when you mistyped the routes endpoint.
 Check if you set it correctly.
-- `Question not found`: Happens when you try to access question that's not available (possibly deleted by the author), especially when you hit endpoint with question id.
+- `Question not found`: Happens when you try to access question that's not available (possibly deleted by the author), oftenly happens when you hit endpoint with question id (Get One Question, Upvote Question) or when you try to Post Answer to deleted question.
+If that's not the case, then maybe you mistyped the id.
+- `Answer not found`: Happens when you try to access answer that's not available (possibly deleted by the author), especially when you hit endpoint with answer id.
 If that's not the case, then maybe you mistyped the id.

 ### 401: Unauthorized